 In London, rates vary considerably from B&B to B&B and from hotel to hotel, so I can't give you a very reliable average.
-For the recommendations in this book, however, the rates for a double room generally fall between \$83 and \$100 (\$154-\$185) for an inexpensive property, between \$100 and \$150 (\$185-\$278) for a moderately priced one, and between \$150 and \$200 (\$278-\$370) for an expensive one.
-After that, you hit the stratosphere of \$200-plus (\$370-plus) for a luxury B&B or hotel.
+For the recommendations in this book, however, the rates for a double room generally fall between \$85 and \$100 (\$170-\$200) for an inexpensive property, between \$101 and \$150 (\$202-\$300) for a moderately priced one, and between \$151 and \$200 (\$302-\$400) for an expensive one.
+After that, you hit the stratosphere of \$201-plus (\$402-plus) for a luxury B&B or hotel.
 Keep in mind that all B&Bs and many midrange London hotels include at least a continental breakfast as part of the room rate, so you can save a few pounds with a "free" meal each day.
+Also, these prices are rack rates, the highest non-discounted rate for a one-night stay.
+You can often find much better rates and special deals online.

-In other parts of England, the rates for accommodations are more uniform and much lower, generally \$30 to \$35 (\$56-\$65) per person, per night.
+In other parts of England, the rates for accommodations are more uniform and much lower, generally \$40 to \$45 (\$80-\$90) per person, per night.
 Overall, you pay less for everything after you leave London.
 However, you still can find plenty of opportunities to drop a king's ransom for a room, especially in some of those truly elegant countryhouse hotels.

 Check for special deals when you're outside of London.
-Many country-house hotels offer bed, breakfast, and a full dinner at bargain prices.
+Many countryhouse hotels offer bed, breakfast, and a full dinner at bargain prices.
 Throughout England, properties offer special price breaks for stays of two nights or a full weekend (Fri and Sat night).